aturingmachine/trunks/README.md

 ## Usage

-`trunks(<log-level>, <message>, <err>)`

-`log-level` is the level at which you want the log displayed at, trunks supports 4 predefined levels
- - `success`
- - `info`
+trunks has 5 built in logging levels, `debug, info, success, warn, error` with predefined coloring in their output to make them easier to spot in a slew of logs.

+ - `debug` prints in yellow
- - `warn`
+ - `warn` prints in yellow
+ - `info` prints in cyan
+ - `success` prints in green
- - `error`
+ - `error` prints in red (including a passed error's stacktrace)

-These levels simply outut the level info in a different color, and make life simpler when parsing logs.

-You can also pass in a custom `log-level` that will be output as `\x1b[35m` Magenta to stdout.
+ You can also use the generic `trunks.log()` function to print a log with a custom tag in it, this will be printed in magenta.

-`message` is just a string that you want logged

-`err` is an error object, this defaults to null.
-If passed the stack will be printed by trunks to stdout
+ trunks supports variable replacement, meaning we can pass a template and a list of args to the functions to format the string.

+ `trunks.info('Hello from {}!', 'trunks')`

+ Will outut:
+ `Hello from trunks!` in the message section of the log.

 ## Installation